Student Handbook & Policies

-Disability Support Services (DSS) at LCCC provides services and resources to facilitate equal access for students with disabilities to participate in courses, programs, activities and services.
+Office of Student Accommodation (OSA) at LCCC provides services and resources to facilitate equal access for students with disabilities to participate in courses, programs, activities and services.
 The OSA provides a variety of accommodations on case-by-case basis for students who have documented disabilities.
 All services are provided free of charge to LCCC students.

-Disability Support Services also provides academic accommodation to pregnant and breastfeeding
+The Office of Student Accommodation also provides academic accommodation to pregnant

-DSS can provide students with resource information including disability issues, ADA and Section 504 facts and regulations (see college ADA grievance procedure), tips for college students with disabilities and much more.
-DSS can also support students with access to assistive technology for academic needs.
+OSA can provide students with resource information including disability issues, ADA and Section 504 facts and regulations (see college ADA grievance procedure), tips for college students with disabilities and much more.
+OSA can also support students with access to assistive technology for academic needs.
 DSS is located on the second floor of the Clay Pathfinder Building, Second Floor, Room 207.
 In person, virtual and phone appointments are available.